Also known as

 Aloe Vera Overview

+Aloe vera loves a good bright spot in your house.
+They require very little watering, like most succulents, overwatering is usually problematic, check the soil regularly and only water when it has thoroughly dried out.
+If it’s happy, it will start growing little Aloe plants next to the mother plant - these are adorably named pups.
+When they get big enough you can separate them and gift them to friends, but that’s a whole other article!
 Considered to be one of the best-known species, Aloe vera is famous for its medicinal uses.
 It is cultivated worldwide and grows best in Mediterranean environments.
 The gel and skin of the leaves are used to treat burns, wounds and eczema, whilst the juice of the leaves is traditionally used as a purgative medicine.
-This evergreen perennial species produces fleshy leaves arranged in a rosette, coloured dull green, edged with spines and sometimes flecked with green markings.
+This evergreen perennial species produces fleshy leaves arranged in a rosette, coloured dull green and edged with pink-tinged teeth.
 Flowers are produced on vertical racemes.
-They are green-yellow or red in colour, tubular and measure around 3 cm long.
+They are yellow in colour, tubular in shape and measure around 3cm long.
 This species has earnt a Royal Horticultural Society Award of Garden Merit.
-It has a tufted habit and is frost-tender, keep above freezing temperatures.
+It has a tufted habit and is frost-tender, so keep above freezing temperatures.
 Plant in a position of bright, indirect light and well-draining soil for optimal growth.
-Water when the soil has thoroughly dried out for best results.
+Water when the soil has thoroughly dried out, for best results.
+Toxic to most pets.

 Seeds should be allowed to dry for at least 3 months after flowering before they are harvested.

 Remove offsets gently from the mother plant and replant in the desired position in the garden or in pots.